munair/biopset-documentation/README.md

 ## What is this ?

 This is a template project for creating books using Gitbook.
+The actual gitbook is [BIOPset Documentation](contents.md).

 ## What is the software required to install it ?